Youtube video for this section is still under creation. Please be patient ^^

 This is what an history looks like:

-There are 3 types of prompts:
+There are 4 types of messages:

-To counteract those negative effects it is recommended you clean the history when possible.
-You
+First, there is the "System" prompt, if present, always goes first:To counteract those negative effects it is recommended you clean the history when possible.
+For instance, you

-can use the forget=True
+could use the forget=True

-parameter in the Task() class so the prompt and the LLM
+class so the prompt and the LLM

 response do not get saved to the history.
-You'll see there are other
+You'll see there are many ways to preserve the history from useless noise.

 The Agent class comes with a .history

-property of type History
+property of type History.

-from yacana import LoggerManager, Agent, Task
+from yacana import LoggerManager, OllamaAgent, Task

 # Let's deactivate automatic logging so that only OUR prints are shown